Officers used to spend up to 15 minutes each shift recording the serial number from every radio, shotgun, citation printer, and other equipment.

 Before an officer of the Richardson (Texas) Police Department goes on patrol, he or she is responsible for verifying that everything that belongs in the squad car is there.
-Officers spent up to 15 minutes each shift recording the serial number from every radio, shotgun, citation printer and other pieces of equipment in the vehicle.
+Officers spent up to 15 minutes each shift recording the serial number from every radio, shotgun, citation printer, and other piece of equipment in the vehicle.
 The time that used to be spent looking for assets and recording serial numbers can now be spent on patrol, because of an RFID system that completes the pre-shift inventory process in seconds.

 “In less than a minute the officer is ready to roll,” says Richardson Police Chief Jimmy Spivey.
 “You multiply 15 minutes a day saved by all the officers every day of the week, and the system is a massive time saver.”